johnnytam100/AlphaCutter/README.md

 # Options

-* `--loop_min`        – Min. loop length to be consider as non-globular region.
+* `--loop_min`        – Min. loop length to be considered as non-globular region.
 (Default: `20`.
 Decrease it to remove shorter loops.)

-* `--helix_min`       – Min. helix length to be consider as non-globular region.
+* `--helix_min`       – Min. helix length to be considered as non-globular region.
 (Default: `30`.
 Decrease it to remove shorter helices.)

-* `--fragment_min`    – Min. domain fragment length to be consider as domain region.
+* `--fragment_min`    – Min. domain fragment length to be considered as domain region.
 (Default: `5`.
 Increase it to exclude small domain fragments.)

 * `--domain_min`      – Min. domain length to be output as a domain.
 (Default: `0`.
 Increase it to exclude small domains in output.)